philipdelff/NMdata/README.md

 vignette("NMscanData")
 ```

-No more having to look at the .lst to see which tables to read.
-No
-more having to read multiple tables to get all the variables.
-No more
-having to merge with input data to get variables that were not
-exported with nonmem or rows that were ignored.
-This and more is done
-automatically - of course including a lot of checks for things that
-will or may creat trouble.

 ## Create data, export to Nonmem
 On the data-generation side, functionality is provided for
 documentation of the datasets while generating them.
 Check out [this
 vignette](https://philipdelff.github.io/NMdata/articles/DataCreate.html)
 on the topic.
 There are functions for automatic checks of (some) data
-merges, handling of exclusions flags, final preparations for ensuring
+merges, handling and counting of exclusions flags, final
-readability in Nonmem, and ensuring traceability of datasets back to
+preparations for ensuring readability in Nonmem, and ensuring
-data generation scripts.
+traceability of datasets back to data generation scripts.

 ## Questions?
 Check the [FAQ](https://philipdelff.github.io/NMdata/articles/FAQ.html), or ask on [github